82deutschmark/openai-responses-starter-app/README.md

 - Vector store creation & file upload for use with the file search tool
 - Function calling
 - Image generation
+- Stripe credit purchase & refund automation via secure webhooks
+  - Credits awarded/refunded automatically based on Stripe events
+  - All product/price IDs managed in .env for safety and maintainability
+  - Security-reviewed, robust, and ready for production (2025-05-25)

 This app was meant to be used as a starting point to build a conversational assistant.
 I am customizing it for my needs.
 My prefered model is `gpt-4.1-nano-2025-04-14`.
 For image generation, I use `gpt-image-1`